 - Access to adaptive software as needed

 - Referral to agencies serving people with disabilities

-- Self-identify at the ADA/Disability Services office on the appropriate campus.
+- Self-identify at the Disability Services office of your home campus.

 - Participate in an intake interview to determine suitable accommodations.